 Students will study basic principles of restorative justice and will explore specific programs focused on redemptive practices in criminal justice including restitution programs, victim-offender reconciliation programs, and alternatives to incarceration.
-This course will also include a basic introduction to victimology.
 Students will actively explore principles of the Christian faith and how they inform criminal justice policies.
 (Offered in spring of even academic years.)